 back to » home

 ACRYLIC FIBER: A synthetic fiber, it is soft, warm and lightweight and can feel like wool.
 Because the textures are similar, many wool blends include acrylic fiber.
-Color is added when the fiber is made, and cannot be dyed at home easily.
-Acrylic can pill easily, and is not as warm and cozy as cashmere or wool.
+Color is added when the fiber is made, and acrylic fiber cannot easily be dyed at home.
+Acrylic can be prone to pilling, and is not as warm and cozy as cashmere or wool.

-ANKLET: Also called a “sneaker sock”, anklets end right around the ankle bone.
+ANKLET: Also called a “sneaker sock” or a “quarter crew”, anklets and ankle socks end right around the ankle bone.

-ARM WARMER: Used to describe many kinds of arm coverings, in essence it means an open-ended tube that has at least a hole or section for the thumb.
-More often than not, an arm warmer extends from just below the knuckles of the hand to mid-forearm.
+ARM WARMER: Used to describe many kinds of arm coverings, the primary definition of an arm warmer is an open-ended tube that has at least a hole or section for the thumb.
+If there is no spot for the thumb, then an arm warmer is actually a “sleeve.”
+Most arm warmers extend from just below the knuckles of the hand to mid-forearm.

 BACKSEAM: With today’s circular knitting machines we can have seamless stockings, but up until the 1950’s, all stockings and nylons were made with a backseam.
-If you’re looking for retro appeal, backseams are the way to go.
+When looking for retro appeal, backseams are the way to go!

 BLEEDING: When the color of an item washes or rubs off onto other items.
-Though this doesn’t happen much with modern dyes, a good way to avoid it is to make sure to wash new items with similar colors the first few times they’re laundered and to always follow washing instructions.
+Though this isn’t as common with modern dyes, a good way to avoid bleeding is to wash new items with similar colors the first few times they’re laundered and to always follow washing instructions.

 BLEND: A yarn or fabric that consists of multiple fiber types.
-Rarely is an item 100% one fiber, as it is blends that make modern yarns and fabrics more durable, dyeable and beautiful.
-Some fibers, like silk and angora, are rarely more than 50% of a blend, and are more commonly less than 12%, as it does not take much of these fibers to impart their luxury.
+Rarely is an item 100% a single type of fiber, as it is blends that make modern yarns and fabrics more durable, easier to dye and beautiful.
+Some fibers, like silk and angora, are rarely more than 50% of a blend, and are often less than 12%, as it does not take much of these fibers to impart their luxury.

-BOBBY SOCK: Traditionally, a cuffed ankle sock that has been around since the late 1920s (when ladies showing their ankles became acceptable) and was most popular in the 1940s and 1950s.
+BOBBY SOCK: A cuffed ankle sock that has been around since the late 1920s, when ladies showing their ankles became acceptable and was very popular in the 1940s and 1950s.

 CAPRI: Leggings that end anywhere from just below the knee to about mid-calf.

 COLORFASTNESS: How well dye resists fading or bleeding.
-Always test colorfastness on a hidden or hideable part of the fabric before using bleach or harsher cleaning techniques.
+Always test colorfastness on a hidden or easy to hide part of the fabric before using bleach or harsher cleaning techniques.